 Preparing for adulthood

 The transition process is one that all young people go through, but it can be especially difficult for young people with special educational needs.
-As part of this journey the transition team will look at what help can be provided to help the young adult live a independent life.
+The transition team looks at what help can be provided to help the young adult live an independent life.
 The transition process involves Education, Health and Social Care services.

 We provide the following support:

 - Social work support – a social worker is available to support the young person and their family through transition.

 - Personal budgets – if you are assessed by social services as being eligible for support you can request a personal budget.
 MyCommunity ePurse (Mycep) will help you find services with your personal budget.

 - Living independently – we can help young adults find independent accommodation if they are assessed as eligible for social care support.

 - Carers Assessments – we can look at the needs for a carer of a young person and help support their caring role.